evancz/guide.elm-lang.org/thinking_functionally/reading_types.md

   x + y
 ```

-The first time people see this, the obvious question is “what is the deal with all the arrows?!”
+The first time people see this, the obvious question is "what is the deal with all the arrows?!"

 Well, you actually can define `add` so there is only one arrow, like this: